What is UTF-8? The Encoding That Powers the Modern Web

 - Starts with

-This makes UTF-8 self-synchronizing — if you start reading in the middle of a stream, you can always find the next character boundary by scanning for a byte that doesn't start with 10.
+This design makes UTF-8 self-synchronizing.
+If a program starts reading in the middle of a byte stream, it can scan forward until it finds a byte that does not start with 10.

 Step-by-Step Encoding Examples